reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 # Registration:

-Registration is free is now [open](https://indico.esss.lu.se/event/2745/overview).
+Registration is free and is now [open](https://indico.esss.lu.se/event/2745/overview).